paddyw11/find-a-gardener/README.md

 ### Wireframes

-To follow best practice, wireframes have been developed to guide the project throught it's development.
+To follow best practice, wireframes have been developed to guide the project throughout its development.
 Device sizes for desktop, tablet and mobile have been created for the core pages using [Balsamiq](https://balsamiq.com/)

 <details>
 <summary>Home Page</summary>